-White blooming plants can be planted with any other colored plants
+Purchase White blooming plants that can be planted with any other colored plants from Tn Nursery

 White blooming plants can give a sense of peace and coolness to a garden, go with any other color of flowering plant or background and stand out visually even in the evening.

 Natchez Crepe Myrtle, Lagerstroemia x Natchez, is a widely grown crepe myrtle tree used in landscaping.
 Natchez Crepe Myrtle plants are cold-hardy to zone 6 but may grow farther north.
 They become like trees and can reach up to 30 feet high.
 These trees have white crinkly appearing flower petals, hence the word crepe in the name.
 Natchez Crepe Myrtle plants prefer full sun, well-drained soil and make first border plantings along walkways or patios.
 Municipalities often use crepe myrtle trees to line streets or sidewalks.

 White flowers and perennials are great low maintenance plants for the under story of a garden